BV-BRC-dependencies/zou-plasmid-prediction/README.md

 ## usage
+model_predict.py is the script which use our model to predict the origin of a 5000bp DNA fragment.
+Model is established on Tensorflow 2.0, which use 6mer frequecy produced by a 5000bp DNA fragment to predict its origin (Plasmid or Chromosome).

 A DNA sequence should be chopped to 5000bp and then KMC3 is used to calculate the 6mer frequency.
 Each row represents a sequence and each column means a 6mer type.
 The script model_predict.py can be used to classify the sequences based on the frequency of 6mer, containing 2080 features.
 The data should be csv format with header and index column.
-An example to predict on the testdata.csv is below
+An example to predict on the testdata.csv is below.
+Generally, prediction of 100 samples cost less than 5 minutes.

 ```
 python model_predict.py testdata.csv